 If you want to live on the road in the United States and would like to get an idea of budget for parking and camping, hopefully I can help as I did keep track of everything we spent for campgrounds and other overnight parking so far.
 We have been spending about $25 per night on average over 6 months.
 You can find everything inside the spreadsheet at the bottom of this article.
 Continue reading ““Van life”: How Much Does Overnight Parking Cost?”

 I’m hoping that this article will reflect the work and love we’ve put into our Ford Transit Connect camper conversion project.
-We converted our van in 2 weeks and with only 500$.
+We converted our van in two weeks and with only 500$.
 Continue reading “Our Quick & Easy Ford Transit Connect Campervan Conversion”